What You Expect to See At Our Farm

 -ABSOLUTELY NO SMOKING OR VAPING ANYWHERE ON OUR PROPERTY

--NO LITTERING INCLUDING CIGARETTE BUTTS
+-NO LITTERING INCLUDING CIGARETTE BUTTS, garbage can in farm store

 -NO WALKING ON PLANTS OR THROUGH THE MIDDLE OF GARDEN BEDS